daesystephens/daesystephens.github.io/howcomputerswork.md

 **How Hardware and Software interact with one another?**<br />
 The software tells the CPU what to do and the CPU receives the commands that tell it which circuit to use to do a specific job.
 The CPU has circuits to do simple math and logic.
-It also has other circuits to send and recieve information to and from different parts of the computer.
+It also has other circuits to send and receive information to and from different parts of the computer.

 # Operating System